Skip to main content

 15. Multipurpose (A-B-C) fire extinguisher

-16. Unique family needs (supplies for infants, pets; prescription and over-the-counter medications; emergency phone numbers, important documents)
+16. Unique family needs (supplies for infants, pets; prescription and over-the-counter medications; emergency phone numbers, important documents such as birth certificates)

 Preparing multiple kits, for home, work and your vehicle, is a good idea.

-Remember: When preparing for a major storm, earthquake or flood, a preparedness kit is most effective when you also have an emergency plan.
+Remember: When preparing for a major storm, earthquake, wildfire or flood, a preparedness kit is most effective when you also have an emergency plan.

 More kit ideas